 Beyond cost savings, the card gives patients access to professional guidance about dosing and safe consumption methods.
 With proper certification, you can approach cannabis use with confidence.

-Who Qualifies for a Medical Marijuana Card?
+Who Qualifies for an Online Medical Marijuana Card?

 Eligibility for a medical marijuana card varies by state, but most states share similar criteria.
 Adults aged 18 and above can usually apply on their own, whereas minors may be eligible with a parent or guardian acting as their official caregiver.